 All students and young activists interested in progressive and feminist issues and specifically those interested in building their leadership skills are encouraged to attend.
-The conference is geared toward campus activists, including nontraditional students, faculty, and staff.
+The conference is geared toward campus activists, including traditional and nontraditional students, faculty, and staff – but you don’t need to be a student to attend!
 This conference will benefit seasoned activists as well as beginners with little or no leadership experience.

 How will this conference help me on campus?